Thursday, August 22, 2024

 21a.
 Human civilization got to this point because we adopted a predominant measure of wealth that had no concept of peak sufficiency (reducing the influence of natural kind negative feedback on our consumptive behaviours), and we circumvented nature’s typical unkind negative feedback (which controls population growth).
 (See 8 and 12.)

 21b.
 This is not to say that we abandoned our core qualitative (human) values (like justice, compassion, beauty, joy, integrity, etc.).
 Those are hardwired into our brains.
-However, we have allowed those values be consistently trumped by number-based values, and created powerful entities that do not recognize our human core values.
+However, we have allowed those values be consistently trumped by number-based values, and created powerful entities (corporations) that do not recognize our human core values.
 (See 13.)

 22a.
 Our current economic model of More is Always Better, combined with the absence of integration with concepts of finite resource and waste management, can be directly tied to all nine components of Ecological Overshoot.